 Takashi in Nicoichi is extremely attached to his mother such that when she passed away in a traffic accident when he was two, he kept on clamouring for her without knowing she could never return, forcing his new guardian (and protagonist of the series) to assume the role of a mother and kickstarting the plot.

-Perhaps the ultimate example in comics is Peter Parker alias Spider-Man, although to be pedantic he really is an Aunt's Boy.
+Perhaps the ultimate example in comics is Peter Parker alias Spider-Man, although to be pedantic he really is an Auntie's Boy.

 War Machine has some characteristics of this trope.
 He tries to do good deeds like stopping acts of genocide and thwarting likes of Norman Osborn so his mother can be proud of him.

 Norman Bates from Psycho must be the creepiest and most dominated example of this in film history.
-Even though he kills his mother, she still dominates him from beyond the grave.
+Even though he killed his mother, she still dominates him from beyond the grave.

 Alex Sebastian from Notorious.
 He's not as obvious an example as Norman Bates, but his mother still has her hooks in good and deep.
 Alex manages to stand up to her by marrying Alicia.
 Unfortunately, Alicia turns out to be a American spy, and so Alex's mother is able to step in and exert control again